A non-compact convex hull in generalized non-positive curvature: Introduction

 We actually prove a stronger statement than Theorem~\ref{thm:universal}.
-Instead of complete \(\CAT(0)\) spaces \(Y\), more general non-positively curved target spaces such as Busemann spaces can be considered.
+Instead of complete \(\CAT(0)\) spaces \(Y\), more general non-positively curved target spaces can be considered.
 See Theorem~\ref{thm:universal-with-general-targets} below for the exact statement.
-We remark that, by construction, \(\convNeu(A)\susbet \closure( \Phi(X_0))\).
-Therefore, if \(\Phi(X_0)\) is precompact, then the closed convex hull of \(A\) is compact.
-Given this relation, it seems reasonable to suspect that \(X_0\) is not compact.
-As it turns out, this is indeed the case for every \(n_0\geq 2\); see Theorem~\ref{thm:X_0-non-cpt}.
-In addition, it also follows immediately from the construction of \(X_0\) that there is some finite subset \(A\subset X_0\) such that \(\conv(A)=X_0\).
-Hence, Theorem~\ref{thm:non-cpmpactness} is a direct consequence of Theorem~\ref{thm:X_0-non-cpt}.
+We remark that, by construction, \(\convNeu(A)\susbet \closure( \Phi(X))\).
+Therefore, if \(\Phi(X)\) is precompact, then the closed convex hull of \(A\) is compact.
+Given this relation, it seems reasonable to suspect that \(X\) is non-compact.
+As it turns out, this is the case for every \(n>1\); see Theorem~\ref{thm:Z-non-cpt}.

-One may of course wonder whether there also exists such a space \(X_0\) as above, which is in addition a complete \(\CAT(0)\) space.
-The existence of such spaces would reduce Gromov's question to the problem of deciding whether these spaces \(X_0\) are compact or not.
-If they are all compact, then Question~\ref{qe:gromov} would have a positive answer.
-On the other hand, the non-compactness of \(X_0\) for some \(n_0\in \N\) would give a negative answer.
+One may of course wonder whether there also exists such a space \(X\) as above, which is in addition a complete \(\CAT(0)\) space.
+The existence of such spaces would reduce Gromov's question to the problem of deciding whether these spaces \(X\) are compact or not.
+If they are all compact, then Question~\ref{qe:gromov} has an affirmative answer.
+On the other hand, the non-compactness of \(X\) for some \(n\) gives a negative answer.
 However, our proof does not seem to be directly amenable for generating \(\CAT(0)\) spaces.